Start a rewarding career in the booming child care industry as a qualified early childhood educator.

 Part time -

-The Diploma in Early Childhood Education and Care (CHC50113) provides you with the knowledge and skills required by child care workers across a range of early childhood education settings.
+The CHC50113- Diploma of Early Childhood Education and Care provides you with the knowledge and skills required by child care workers across a range of early childhood education settings.
 Start a rewarding career in the booming child care industry as a qualified Early Childhood Educator.

 CHC50113 Diploma of Early Childhood Education and Care

 The Diploma of Early Childhood Education and Care provides you with the necessary skills and knowledge to design and implement curriculum in early childhood education and care services.
 You will learn to implement an approved learning framework within the requirements of the Education and Care Services National

 Regulations and the National Quality Standard and graduate with the ability to supervise staff or volunteers.
 Studying with Enable College means you will be supported every step of the way by experienced trainers and friendly staff.
 Our graduates emerge with the required skills, knowledge and practical workplace experience to care and support children in a variety of settings.

 Fee for Service $8254.00